The EQ Foundation is a registered charitable institution that receives funding from the EQ Investors Group and other related parties.

 Helping young people into work

 Spear is a programme operated by Resurgo.
-It provides pre-employment training for young unemployed people in London, initially via a six week intensive course.
+It provides pre-employment training for young unemployed people, mainly in London, initially via a six week intensive course.

 - The course equips young people with the hard skills they need to find a job, including CV writing and interview training